tildedave/tildedave.com/_posts/2016-08-19-a-perl-skeptics-guide-to-perl.md

 Even the little gem `[ qw/uuid id/ ]` is a bit confusing - what is that?
 Well, it's a reference to the list of two strings `'uuid'` and `'id'`.
 This differs from  `qw/uuid id/` which is the list itself, which is a fancy way of writing `('uuid', 'id')`.
 The reason to put this list in square brackets `[ ]` is because the library that we're for our ORM using expects its arguments to be in scalar context.

 Languages that replaced Perl in the "hacker community" like Python and Ruby just got rid of the reference/value dichotomy and we pass the references to these complicated data-structures around as values.
 Ruby doesn't need to have variables like `$item` and `@list` because the syntactic forms for lists just take scalars.
-I think the justification for having different contexts was primarily a linguistic one - it's a little ugly, but it reads better, but if I'm calling `include?` on a variable in a Ruby script it's pretty obvious to me that it's an array of some kind (or else it's gonna blow up when I run it!).
+I think the justification for having different contexts was primarily a linguistic one - it may read better, but if I'm calling `include?` on a variable in a Ruby script it's pretty obvious to me that it's an array of some kind (or else it's gonna blow up when I run it!).

 ## Something Nice About List Context